Gravitationally-induced entanglement in cold atoms: Proposal

-Here, we provide the first cold-atomic gas proposal for GIE and demonstrate that cold atoms provide promising systems for such tests, with no need for N00N states or densities of microsolids.
-We consider two atomic interferometers in the parallel Mach-Zehnder configurations of Figure \ref{fig:Int} \cite{nguyen2020entanglement}.
-We assume that the only interaction between the atomic interferometers is the gravitational force between the atoms of one interferometer and the other.
-This could be achieved by, for example, making sure that the interferometers are sufficiently far apart such that the gravitational interaction dominates over the electromagnetic interactions between neutral atoms \cite{bose2017spin} or placing a conducting membrane between the interferometers \cite{PhysRevA.102.062807,westphal2021measurement,Schmole_2016}.
+The proposed experiment consists of two atomic interferometers in the parallel Mach-Zehnder configurations of Figure \ref{fig:Int} \cite{nguyen2020entanglement}.
+The gravitational force between the atoms of one interferometer and the other induces entanglement between the interferometers, which is revealed by correlations in the number of atoms in the output ports of the interferometers.
 Physical implementations of the interferometers could be atomic fountains with free-falling atomic clouds \cite{Tino_2021} or trapped interferometers, such as cold atoms in double-well potentials \cite{PhysRevLett.92.050405,schumm2005matter,PitaevskiiBook,cronin2006atom,PhysRevLett.94.090405} or optical lattices \cite{panda2022quantum}.
 We leave the physical implementation of the atom interferometer open, demonstrating how the parameter space is wide enough for the implementation of any of the above schemes.
 However, owing to their expected longer interaction times, we pay extra attention to a double-well setup, Figure \ref{fig:DW}, which, as with atom fountains, can be used with thermal or condensed atoms \cite{Dupont-Nivet_2016,PhysRevA.91.053623,Dupont-Nivet_2018}.